prconcepcion/todo-list-api/README.md

 ### Testing and Tools
 I used **Insomnia** to test the API.
 I also added a `test.js` which has an array that contains 100,000 objects to be used to check the speed of the API but I think it is unreliable.

+## Shortcomings
+I was not able to test the following for I am unknowledgeble on what tools to use to load test an API:
+- [ ] A task in the TODO list should be able to handle being moved more than 50 times
+- [ ] The application should be able to handle 1 million tasks with a response time of under 5 seconds

+\
+But in theory it should go like this:

+For the first one: I would create a script that would pass reorder a task fifty times in a row and from there I would be able to determine if my API is efficient or not based o the response time.
+\
+\
+For the second one: I would make sure that server side code for processing the requests would be optimized since the app scales fast.